LordShiva88/Freelance-marketplace-react-client/README.md

    - Job seekers can place bids on available jobs, specifying their bidding amount and deadline for completion.

 4. **Bid Management:**
-   - Users can view and manage their bids, track their status, and interact with employers through the platform.
+   - Users can view and manage their bids request, track their status, and can accept or reject bids.

 5. **Responsive Design:**
    - The platform is designed to be responsive, ensuring a seamless user experience across various devices, including desktops, tablets, and mobile phones.